baaspack/baas-sdk/README.md

 ```

 ### Websocket & HTTP Responses
-When you make HTTP requests by calling the certain methods on the `db` object of the SDK (see the list below), the response from the database interaction is broadcast to active websocket connections.
+When you make HTTP requests by calling the methods on the `db` object of the SDK (see the list below), the response from the database interaction is broadcast to active websocket connections.

 If the response contains a `channelType` and `channelId` property, the message is only broadcast to active websocket connections who are 'subscribed' to that channel.